 Custom statuses Right now you can imitate any custom field in Wrike, including priorities, with folders.
 This approach has a huge advantage – it gives you unlimited flexibility.
 You create several folders that correspond with your statuses.
 For example you can name these folders “in research,” “not clear,” “postponed” and “unapproved” (see the picture below).

 When any idea comes up, you put it in the folder “in research,” discuss it with colleagues and give it the appropriate status when the decision is made.
 Or alternatively, if it’s approved, you can put it into the “design” or “develop” folder and assign it to your team members.
 It’s very convenient, as you can apply a particular categorization for each of your projects if you manage several different customer projects.

 However, we know that some users are more comfortable with managing statuses as task attributes.
-Our customers’ satisfaction is paramount for us; that’s why we recently included custom statuses in our development plan.
+Our customers’ satisfaction is paramount for us; that’s why we recently included custom statuses in our software roadmapping.
 We’ll design the feature so that you will be able to define statuses for every folder if necessary.
 It will lighten up your folder hierarchy.
 Sounds great, doesn’t it?
 Soon you’ll be able to try it out.